ton-community/ton-docs/docs/develop/howto/step-by-step.md

 last transaction lt = 2310000001 hash = 73F89C6F8910F598AD84504A777E5945C798AC8C847FF861C090109665EAC6BA
 ```

 The first information line `got account state ... for ...` shows the account address and the masterchain block identifier with respect to which the account state has been dumped.
 Notice that even if the account state changes in a subsequent block, the `getaccount xxx` command will return the same result until the reference block is updated to a newer value by a `last` command.
-In this way one can study the state of all accounts and obtain consistent results.
+In this way, one can study the state of all accounts and obtain consistent results.

 The `account state is (account ... ` line begins the pretty-printed deserialized view of the account state.
 It is a deserialization of TL-B data type Account, used to represent account states in the TON Blockchain as explained in the TON Blockchain documentation.
-(You can find the TL-B scheme used for deserialization in the source file `crypto/block/block.tlb`; notice that if the scheme is out of date, the deserialization may break down.)
+(You can find the TL-B scheme used for deserialization in the source file `crypto/block/block.tlb`; notice that if the scheme is out of date, the deserialization may have a breakdown.)

 Finally, the last several lines beginning with `x{CFF...` (the "raw dump") contain the same information displayed as a tree of cells.
-In this case, we have one root cell containing the data bits `CFF...34_` (the underscore means that the last binary one and all subsequent binary zeroes are to be removed, so hexadecimal `4_` corresponds to binary `0`), and two cells that are its children (displayed with one-space indentation).
+In this case, we have one root cell containing the data bits `CFF...34_` (the underscore means that the last binary one and all subsequent binary zeroes are to be removed, so hexadecimal `4_` corresponds to binary `0`) and two cells that are its children (displayed with one-space indentation).

 We can see that `x{FF0020DD20...}` is the code of this smart contract.
-If we consult the Appendix A of the TON Virtual Machine documentation, we can even disassemble this code: `FF00` is `SETCP 0`, `20` is `DUP`, `DD` is `IFNOTRET`, `20` is `DUP`, and so on.
+If we consult Appendix A of the TON Virtual Machine documentation, we can even disassemble this code: `FF00` is `SETCP 0`, `20` is `DUP`, `DD` is `IFNOTRET`, `20` is `DUP`, and so on.
 (Incidentally, you can find the source code of this smart contract in the source file `crypto/block/new-testgiver.fif`)

 We can also see that `x{00009A15}` (the actual value you see may be different) is the persistent data of this smart contract.
 It is actually an unsigned 32-bit integer, used by the smart contract as the counter of operations performed so far.
 Notice that this value is big-endian (i.e., 3 is encoded as `x{00000003}`, not as `x{03000000}`), as are all integers inside the TON Blockchain.
-In this case the counter is equal to `0x9A15` = `39445`.
+In this case, the counter is equal to `0x9A15` = `39445`.

 The current balance of the smart contract is easily seen in the pretty-printed portion of the output.
-In this case, we see `... balance:(currencies:(grams:(nanograms:(... value:1000000000000000...))))`, which is the balance of the account in (test) nanotons (a million test TON Coins in this example; the actual number you see may be smaller).
+In this case, we see `... balance:(currencies:(grams:(nanograms:(... value:1000000000000000...))))`, which is the balance of the account in (test) nanotons (a million test Toncoin in this example; the actual number you see may be smaller).
 If you study the TL-B scheme provided in `crypto/block/scheme.tlb`, you will be able to find this number (10^15) in binary big-endian form in the raw dump portion as well (it is located near the end of the data bits of the root cell).

 ## 3. Compiling a new smart contract

 Before uploading a new smart contract into the TON Blockchain, you need to determine its code and data and save them in serialized form into a file (called a "bag-of-cells" or BOC file, usually with a .boc suffix).
-Let us consider the case of a simple wallet smart contract, which stores a 32-bit operations counter and a 256-bit Ed25519 public key of its owner in its persistent data.
+Let's consider the case of a simple wallet smart contract, which stores a 32-bit operations counter and a 256-bit Ed25519 public key of its owner in its persistent data.

-Obviously, you'll need some tools for developing smart contracts - namely, a TON smart contract compiler.
+Obviously, you'll need some tools for developing smart contracts, namely a TON smart contract compiler.
 Basically, a TON smart contract compiler is a program that reads the source of a smart contract in a specialized high-level programming language and creates a .boc file from this source.

 One such tool is the Fift interpreter, which is included in this distribution and can help create simple smart contracts.
-Larger smart contracts should be developed using more sophisticated tools (such as the FunC compiler included in this distribution, that creates Fift assembler files from FunC source files; you can find some FunC smart-contract sources in the directory `crypto/smartcont`).
+Larger smart contracts should be developed using more sophisticated tools (such as the FunC compiler included in this distribution that creates Fift assembler files from FunC source files; you can find some FunC smart-contract sources in the directory `crypto/smartcont`).
 However, Fift is sufficient for demonstration purposes.

-Consider the file `new-wallet.fif` (usually located as `crypto/smartcont/new-wallet.fif` with respect to the source directory) containing the source of a simple wallet smart contract:
+Consider the file `new-wallet.fif` (usually located at `crypto/smartcont/new-wallet.fif` with respect to the source directory) containing the source of a simple wallet smart contract:

 ```cpp
 #!/usr/bin/env fift -s